Hdave00/Biomaterial-Selection-and-Bioinformatics-Tool/master_data/masterdata.md

 Use pandas in Python to load all CSVs and merge them automatically.
 If the columns are not identical across datasets, we align them by renaming or filling missing features with NaN (and later impute them).
+Maybe the below script can help with merging CSV files.

 ``` py
 import pandas as pd